DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 .. note:: Make sure you place the loco on the MAIN track, not the PROGRAM track.
 Check your wiring.
 On an Arduino Motor Shield, Motor Output "A" should connect to your MAIN track and "B" to the PROGRAM track.

-Next go to the "Locomotive ID" textbox and enter the address of your loco and press the "Acquire" button.
+Next go to the `Locomotive ID` textbox and enter the address of your loco and press the :guilabel:`Acquire` (right arrow) button.
 You should now have full control over your loco.

 .. raw:: html